chapel-lang/chapel/doc/rst/developer/bestPractices/ContributorInfo.rst

 ~~~~~~~~~~~~

 If you did not have the resources to perform at least a full correctness test
 run, this is the point at which a reviewer would do so for you.
-See
-`Testing guidance`_ above for more details on what an appropriate amount of
-testing is.
+Contributors
+are expected to have verified any new tests work before asking a reviewer to do
+this.

+Details on how to run tests may be found at `Test System`_, and details on the
+appropriate amount of testing before merging the final PR may be found at
+`Testing guidance`_.

 .. _Getting ready to merge: